A personal journal

 But the seed had been planted.

-Weeks later, I typed the same poem and asked an AI:
+About a year later, I typed the same poem and asked an AI:

 I think